-German course in Queens.
+German course in Toronto.

 Language lessons across the USA and Canada